RULES AND REGULATIONS

 - The cut off time for the long stage is 09:00 the following morning.

-- Cover for overnight stops are provided at the finish camps.
-Gazebos will be numbered and 4 participants will be allocated a gazebo and a gazebo number.
-Participants must only sleep in their allocated Gazebo.
+- Cover for overnight stops are provided at the finish camps in the form of Stretch Tents.
+Stretch Tents sections will be numbered and 6 participants will be allocated per section.
+Participants must only sleep in their allocated section.
 These allocations CANNOT be changed.

 - No competitor is permitted to leave the overnight camp areas.